temp0065/space_explorer_adventure_5000/barrel_missiles.md

 Qwuart blows his horn and goblin barrels strike the enemy fleet.
 The opponents are in shambles and have no idea what just happened.
+The allies rush in and turn the fight over.
+The goblin village is safe.
+You have done well.